FINANCIAL MANAGEMENT : Setting up a company or financing start-ups

 In terms of financial management, the emphasis is placed on the amount of cash on the balance sheet, in order to be able to measure the number of months before a next round of financing, the timing of which is crucial – neither too soon nor too late.

-Finally, in terms of valuation, because it is practically impossible to come up with reliable forecasts, the usual valuation methods are not used and a hybrid method made up of the multiples and the discounted cash flows method has been developed for valuing start-ups.
+Finally, in terms of valuation, because it is practically impossible to come up with reliable forecasts, the usual valuation methods are not used and a hybrid method made up of the multiples and the discounted cash flows method has been developed for valuing start-ups, or more simply a multiple of funds raised for early stage start-ups.